welltech-com/recompose-logger/README.md

 ```

 Other plugin options:
-- `enabled [Boolean]` - when false, plugin don't add any additional code for debug functionality.
-It false for release and true for debug by default
+- `enabled [Boolean]` - when false, the plugin doesn't add any additional code.
+By default, it's `false` for release build and `true` for debug build
-- `supportLibConfigurationName [String, default: debugImplementation]` - configuration name of support lib dependency.
-  Should be changed if you change the logic for `enabled`.
-For example if you have flavor `dev` and `enabled` configured
-on this flavor you should set `supportLibConfigurationName = "devImplementation"`
 - `tag [String, default: "RecompositionLog"]` - tag for recomposition logs.
 - `useRebugger [Boolean]` - use [Rebugger](https://github.com/theapache64/rebugger) for logging (experimental)